Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 First 48 hours

-You will remain with a compressive dressing and the hemostatic mesh.
-There will be swelling and some discomfort, controlled with medication.
+You will remain with a compressive dressing and the haemostatic mesh.
+There will be swelling and some discomfort, controlled with paracetamol and prescribed medication.
 Keep your head elevated and apply cold compresses as directed.
-Return to the office in forty-eight hours for mesh removal.
+Return to the clinic in forty-eight hours for mesh removal.

 First week